Illinois Comptroller

 The Comptroller of Illinois is a constitutional officer in the executive branch of government of the U.S. state of Illinois.
 Ten individuals have held the office of Comptroller since the enactment of the Illinois Constitution of 1970, replacing the prior office of Auditor of Public Accounts that was first created in 1799.
 The incumbent is Susana Mendoza, a Democrat.

 Eligibility and term of office

 The Comptroller is elected for a renewable four-year term during the quadrennial mid-term election.
-The Illinois Constitution provides that the Comptroller must, at the time of his or her election, be a United States citizen, at least 25 years old, and a resident of the state for at least 3 years preceding the election.
+The Illinois Constitution provides that the Comptroller must, at the time of their election, be a United States citizen, at least 25 years old, and a resident of the state for at least 3 years preceding the election.

 Powers and duties

+Article V, Section 17 of the Constitution of Illinois states the Comptroller "...shall maintain the State's central fiscal accounts, and order payments into and out of the funds held by the Treasurer."
+In accordance with this mandate, the Comptroller is designated by law as the chief fiscal control officer for the state of Illinois and thus responsible for the legal, efficient, and effective financial operations of state government.
+As such, the Comptroller: